CristianDecaroli/CristianDecaroli/README.md

 ## Hi there!
 I'm Cristian Decaroli, a Data Engineer 👋

-**Tools** (and some that are still learning in depth)
-- SQL
-- Python (Pandas, Numpy, Seaborn, MatplotLib, and others)
-- AWS
-- Apache Airflow
-- Apache Spark
-- Apache Hive

 <!--
 **CristianDecaroli/CristianDecaroli** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.